Opportunities submitted

 2 x Non-Executive Board Member (1 x Investments; 1 x Audit & Risk) required for the Development Bank of Wales (DBW)

-This is a vital time to join this Board of Directors and support DBW’s work developing regional and local economies in Wales.
-Since 2017, the Bank has become a valued partner to government and a supportive, commercial funder of business, people and communities, deploying £1.5 billion of direct investment whilst attracting £586 million of co-investment.
+This is a vital time for an individual to join this Board of Directors and support DBW’s work developing regional and local economies in Wales.
+Since 2017, the bank has become a valued partner to government and a supportive, commercial funder of business, people and communities, deploying £1.5 billion of direct investment whilst attracting £586 million of co-investment.
 As a leading UK impact investor and public finance institution, DBW develops and delivers funds, products and services to remove barriers to economic growth and sustainable development.

 With £2.6 billion under management and plans to grow further though developing new sources of capital, these appointments come at a key time for Welsh and UK economies.
 With the UK’s agenda for economic growth, the organisation is well placed to continue to bring ambitions to life, and fuel possibilities for people, businesses and communities all across Wales.